 Some credit card issuers offer balance transfers specifically for existing customers, which gives you a legitimate option if you want to stay with your issuer but choose a different card.
 Contact them directly to see what’s possible for your circumstances.

-Problem: Getting approved for only part of the balance transfer
+Problem: Only getting approved for part of the balance transfer

 When you apply for a balance transfer, issuers only allow you to transfer a certain percentage of the credit limit you are approved for on the new card.
-This often sits between 70% and 95% of the total credit limit.
+This is usually between 70% and 95% of the total credit limit.
 (Note: This is the maximum you can transfer, but you can also transfer a lower amount if you have less debt).

 What to do about it